Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - The [NeoGB Printer](https://github.com/zenaro147/NeoGB-Printer) by Rafael Zenaro, autonomous printer emulator originating from the previous project and printing directly to an SD card, powered by an ESP32.
 - The [TinyGB Printer](https://github.com/Raphael-Boichot/The-TinyGB-Printer) by Raphael-Boichot, a demake of the NeoGB Printer on Raspberry Pi Pico.
 Stores images on SD card.
 Requires zero configuration.
 - The [WiFi GBP Emulator](https://github.com/HerrZatacke/wifi-gbp-emulator) by HerrZatacke, based on the Arduino Game Boy Printer emulator and using an ESP8266 board/Wifi, with its [dedicated PCB](https://github.com/cristofercruz/gbp-esp-shield-pcb).
+- [The GBPrinter WiFi](https://github.com/N3rd1n5id3/GBPrinter-WiFi) by N3rd1n5id3, a GameBoy printer emulator which provides the received data over a wifi-connection derived from the preceding project.
 - [The Pico GameBoy printer](https://github.com/untoxa/pico-gb-printer) by untoxa, originating from the [pico-webserver](https://github.com/maxnet/pico-webserver) by maxnet, supports the ultra-fast printing mode of Photo!
 Based on a Raspberry Pi Pico.
 - The [gb-link-printer](https://github.com/stacksmashing/gb-link-printer) by stacksmashing and a [dedicated PCB](https://github.com/agtbaskara/game-boy-pico-link-board).
 - Another [GBPrinterEmu](https://github.com/dj505/GBPrinterEmu) compatible with the stacksmashing board.